 Sierra Leone has double taxation treaties with South Africa, Norway, and a longstanding arrangement with the UK which was extended pre-independence to include other countries, such as The Gambia, Ghana, Nigeria, Canada, New Zealand and Denmark.
 In many aspects the domestic rate of withholding tax will still apply to nonresidents despite these treaties.
 Investors based in jurisdictions other than those with a double taxation treaty will need to consider the potential for double taxation and may need to rely on the tax rules of their own jurisdiction.
 Such investors should seek specialist tax advice as to whether unilateral relief is available to them.

-The Sierra Leone Parliament has approved ratification of the New York Convention, however, Sierra Leone is not yet a party.
-This means that currently enforcing foreign arbitral awards in Sierra Leone is neither straightforward nor certain.
+On 28 October 2020, Sierra Leone deposited its instrument of accession to the New York Convention with the UN Secretary General.
+The Convention will come into force for Sierra Leone on 26 January 2021 and will apply to arbitration agreements and awards rendered after that date.
 Those countries that are party to the New York Convention are required to recognise and enforce arbitral awards made in other New York Convention contracting states with very limited and strictly construed exceptions.
-For an international investor this would mean that arbitral awards rendered outside of Sierra Leone could be more easily enforced within the country, and vice versa.
-Accession to the New York Convention has been approved by Parliament.
-The Law Reform Commission has prepared draft legislation to support accession to the New York Convention.
+For an international investor this means that arbitral awards rendered outside of Sierra Leone may be more easily enforced within the country, and vice versa.
+The Law Reform Commission has prepared draft legislation which would implement the obligations of the Convention into domestic law.

 Sierra Leone is a party to the ICSID Convention.
 Sierra Leone is therefore able to use the processes established under the ICSID Convention for arbitrating investment disputes and is also bound by the provisions relating to enforcement of ICSID awards.
 Until Sierra Leone accedes to the New York Convention, ICSID arbitration (where available) may therefore offer a distinct advantage over arbitrations seated outside Sierra Leone under the rules of an institution such as the LCIA or the ICC.